 They’re all similar in function, so the choice is largely aesthetic.
 As with choosing your cabinetry hardware, consider the overall style of your home when you’re choosing what type of overlay is right for you.

 With inset doors, the cabinet door is flush with and on the same plane as the cabinet frame, and the frame surrounds the entire cabinet door.
 They are called inset because the door is set into the cabinet frame.
-The door takes up a small amount of storage space in the cabinet but they offer a streamlined, high end look that is very popular in modern and European kitchen design.
+They offer a streamlined, high end look that is very popular in modern and European kitchen design.

 Inset doors often use completely concealed hinges that are not visible from the outside for a sleek look.
 Because they do not require a frame to be installed, they offer full access to the interior of the cabinet.

-Note: If you live in an extremely humid area, the door material could expand, so inset may not be the best door type for you.
+Note: If you live in an extremely humid area, the door material could expand, so plan accordingly.

 Also simply called overlay, a full overlay door covers the entire cabinet opening when closed, and the inside wood edge of the cabinet box is exposed when the door is open.
-They look similar to inset cabinetry but have less gapping in between the door edges.
+They look similar to inset cabinetry but have a different frame in between the door edges.
 If the gapping of the inset design bothers you, full overlay is a good (and less expensive) option.